 6: Outdoor lifestyle

-During the warmer months, it is possible to live most of your life outside in Canada.
+During the warmer months, it is possible to live most of your life outside Canada.
 BBQs, sporting events, picnics, hikes…the list of outdoor activities you can do for free or very cheaply is huge.
 Most Canadian children spend a lot of their childhood outside playing.

 7: The best of modern metropolitan living

-Cities in Canada are modern, smart stylish and clean – a big attraction for many migrants who, whilst they may enjoy the great outdoors, also like urban convenience!
+Another reason to move to Canada is that the cities in Canada are modern, smart stylish and clean – a big attraction for many migrants who, whilst they may enjoy the great outdoors, also like urban convenience!
 Canada’s cities are spacious, well designed and easy to get around.

 You can easily live in a large suburban house and commute to work.
 As in any country, whilst it’s true that the biggest cities, such as Toronto and Vancouver, may be crowded and expensive, you don’t have to go far outside the city centre to find a comfortable and affordable lifestyle.

-8: Familiar culture and language
+8: Familiar with culture and language

 This ranks highly for most people asking themselves “Why live in Canada?”
 Most people want to be around others who speak the same language, so for British expats Canada is a great choice.